xiewu/stagehand/README.md

 ## Example

-Here's how to build a browser automation with Stagehand:
+Here's how to build a sample browser automation with Stagehand:

 <div align="center">
   <div style="max-width:300px;">